 While hits to the head—and brain—of any person are dangerous, the brain of a child has not yet fully developed.
 A concussion in childhood or high school can traumatically or quietly derail a lifetime of potential.
 Because of the risk, the Helmet Lab has been evaluating football helmets for varsity players since 2011.

 The new ratings are intended to address the needs of youth players, defined as athletes under the age of 14.
 Dr. Steve Rowson, who is the director of the Helmet Lab along with his duties as a biomedical engineer, notes, “Kids aren’t just scaled-down adults.
 Their heads are larger relative to their necks; their necks are weaker; and their brains are still developing.”

 He continues, “For the first time we’ve adapted the way we evaluate helmets in the lab to be youth-specific.
 Now, players, parents, leagues, and coaches have access to independent data about which helmets offer the best protection, and they can use the ratings as a tool to make informed decisions.”

 Brain injury on a high school sports field—is always serious.
 If your child plays football or other impact sport, be sure to get good protective gear—and good medical care if needed.

 If you suffer brain injury, our law firm can help

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Federico and Staton, P.A. is well known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
 If you or a loved one has suffered brain injury or significant medical harm, contact us today or call 410-234-1000 to schedule a free consultation.